swiftlang/swift-llbuild/README.md

 - [ ] Support for using file signatures instead of timestamps for change detection.

-- [ ] Suppport richer data types for communication between tasks.
+- [ ] Support richer data types for communication between tasks.

   Tasks currently only compute a single scalar blob of data as their result.
 We would like to support richer data types for tasks results, for example tasks